energy-modelling-toolkit/Dispa-SET/README.md

 ```

 The above commands create a dedicated environment so that your anconda configuration remains clean from the required dependencies installed.
-In order to see if everything runs fine, you can build and run a test case by typing:
+To check that everything runs fine, you can build and run a test case by typing:
 ```bash
 dispaset -c ConfigFiles/ConfigTest.xlsx build simulate
 ```